IamMepl/Discord-AI-bot/README.md

    pip install -r setup.txt
    ```

-4. Create a `.env` file similar to the sample.env in the root directory of the project and add your GROQ API key and Discord bot token:
+4. Create a `.env` and add your GROQ API key and Discord bot token:

    ```
    GROQ_API_KEY=your_groq_api_key